RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

 !!! success "Takeaways"

-    1. For any organization, a large change in EPSS score in the range 0.1 to 0.9 results in a relatively small change in count of CVEs we would need to fix - for a very large range of probability of exploitation (10%-100%).
+    1. For any organization, a large change in EPSS score in the range 0.1 to 0.9 results in a relatively small change in count of CVEs we would need to remediate - for a very large range of probability of exploitation (10%-100%).